Chapter 1: Architecture Overview¶

 -

-Post-quantum security (Section 8.2–8.7) — Hybrid classical + ML-DSA signatures for kernel and driver verification from day one.
+Post-quantum security (Section 9.3–Section 9.8) — Hybrid classical + ML-DSA signatures for kernel and driver verification from day one.
 No retrofitting needed when quantum computers threaten RSA/ECDSA.
 Confidential computing support for Intel TDX, AMD SEV-SNP, and ARM CCA.

 -